thilakshan9/computer-vision-rock-paper-scissors/README.md

 Created a model using teachable machine and added it to the root folder.

 # Milestone 2
-Set up a conda environment and installed packages: opencv-python, tensorflow and ipykernel.Dealt with the game logic in another function.
-Checked the model worked by using code given to me by AICore.
+Set up a conda virtual environment and installed packages: opencv-python, tensorflow and ipykernel.Dealt with the game logic in another function.
+Checked the model worked by using code given to me by AICore and got familiar with the code.
 Used opencv-python for computer vision and made sure my hand signs were being recognised.

 # Milestone 3
 Created two functions 1.
 To handle with user input 2.
 To generate a random response as the CPU response.
 I randomised the CPU response from a list of options and made sure that the user input function allowed me to input a string.